octoml/mlops/docs/mlperf.automation/datasets/imagenet2012.md

 # Install (detect) full ImageNet 2012 val dataset with 50000 images

+ImageNet 2012 validation set is no longer publicly available.
 If you already have it installed on your machine, you can detect and register it to work with CK workflows using this command: